Why you have to walk so far to your gate at the airport – KION546

 Some airports have added electronic signs that estimate for travelers how many minutes it will take them to get to their gate or how long it will take terminal-linking monorails to arrive.

-One of the longest airport treks in the United States is at Dallas Fort Worth, where the walk from an entrance in Terminal B to Terminal E is 2.16 miles, according to a study by shoe company Kuru Footwear.
+The longest airport trek in the United States is at Dallas Fort Worth, where the walk from an entrance in Terminal B to Terminal E is 2.16 miles, according to a study by shoe company Kuru Footwear.
 (Luckily, the airport has a train.)

 Phoenix’s Sky Harbor International Airport has a “fitness trail” where travelers can view mountains, parks and other city landmarks from the concourses.